ja11sop/cuppa/README.md

   --toolchains=TOOLCHAINS     The Toolchains you want to build with
 ```

-### Where does Construct put my builds?
+### Where does Cppscons put my builds?

-`Construct` places all builds outside of the source tree under the `BUILD_ROOT` which by default is the folder `.build` beside the `sconstruct` file used when Scons is executed.
+**cppscons** places all builds outside of the source tree under the `BUILD_ROOT` which by default is the folder `.build` beside the `sconstruct` file used when Scons is executed.
 You can change this by specifying the `--build-root` option, or by setting the.

 Build variants and the output from each `sconscript` is kept separate using the following convention: